MD-Danish-02/AI-Agent-Demo/README.md

 This screenshot displays the chat interface in an **inactive or unresponsive state**.
 This can happen due to network issues, session timeouts, or temporary unavailability of the AI service.
 Refreshing or restarting the session restores interactivity.

 **6. `OpenAIkeylimitReach.png`**
 This image highlights an **API usage limitation**.
 Since the AI agent uses a free API plan, it may block responses after only a few requests.
-This is expected behavior for free plans and can be resolved by either waiting for the quota to reset or upgrading to a paid plan.
+This is expected behavior for free plans and does **not** indicate a problem with the AI agent itself.
+All other functionalities are working perfectly.

 ## How to Run Locally